 - Develop a routine for sleep restriction

 Establish a bedtime routine to help you relax.
-This could be as simple as listening to some quiet or ‘sleep’ music, or having a warm shower or bath for a few minutes just before going to bed.
+This could be as simple as listening to some quiet or ‘sleep’ music or having a warm shower or bath for a few minutes just before going to bed.
 The bedroom should ideally be closed, comfortable, and darkened.
 Keep noisy play and other distracting events outside.
-If you need to share your bed or your bedroom with others, try a pair of soft earplugs.
+If you need to share your bed or bedroom with others, try a pair of soft earplugs.

 Sleep restriction may help.
 This refers to reducing your time in bed to just above your actual sleep time.
-This will help prevent lying awake in bed.
+This will help prevent you from lying awake in bed.
 Set a regular time for going to sleep, which is around the time you feel tired.
 This will help your brain understand it is time to get ready to sleep.